Skip to main content

 Harry Josh Pro Tools Pro Dryer 2000

-The Harry Josh comes with two concentrator nozzles and has a “negative ion” setting switch that claims smoother styling.
-Without a nozzle accessory, I struggled to control the dryer’s airflow, which caused my hair to poof up more than any other blow dryer.
+The Harry Josh comes with two concentrator nozzles and has a "negative ion" setting switch that claims smoother styling.
+Without a nozzle accessory, Jessica struggled to control the dryer’s airflow, which caused her hair to poof up more than any other blow dryer.
 The nozzle attachment corrects this problem, but that accessory gets burning-hot to the touch, so there’s no taking it off mid-drying session without waiting for it to cool.

 Pros